-Global Economy Weekahead - Desperately seeking signs of inflation
+GLOBAL ECONOMY WEEKAHEAD - Desperately seeking signs of inflation

 It's not that the outlook for inflation in developed economies has changed dramatically in the past three months in polls conducted by Reuters.

-The yield of Germany's benchmark bunds has fallen over 40 basis points since January to its lowest in nearly a year, while Tokyo's Nikkei 225 index and the S&P 500 in the U.S. have fallen over 20 percent and 10 percent respectively.
+The yield of Germany's benchmark bunds has fallen over 40 basis points since January to its lowest in nearly a year.
+Tokyo's Nikkei 225 index and the S&P 500 in the U.S. have fallen over 20 percent and 10 percent respectively.

 CHINA REOPENS

-The start of the week will probably set the tone for markets as trade data out of China, due on Monday, are predicted to show exports slumped at a faster rate in January.
+The start of the week will probably set the tone for markets.
+Trade data out of China, due on Monday, are predicted to show exports slumped at a faster rate in January.

-"The trade figures out of China will probably be diced by markets for (their) impact on commodity prices and global growth," said Lolay.
+"The trade figures out of China will probably be diced by markets for (their) impact on commodity prices and global growth," Lolay said.

 Inflation data for January due later in the week are likely to show a slight uptick, although producer prices are still expected to have fallen more than 5 percent from a year ago.

-China's markets will reopen on Monday, after a week's holiday to mark the Lunar New Year gave its stock markets a break from the turbulence triggered by Beijing's currency devaluation.
+China's markets will reopen on Monday after a week's holiday to mark the Lunar New Year.
+That gave its stock markets a break from the turbulence triggered by Beijing's currency devaluation.

 Policymakers have tried to instil confidence among investors regarding their policy intentions by setting higher trading guidance on the Chinese yuan in the last couple of weeks.